Spronks/JavaScript-Projects/README.md

 The user selects a dog breed from a dropdown menu and a random image is displayed.
 The data was fetched from the Dog CEO API: https://dog.ceo/api/breeds/list/all

+# Day 13 - Movie Seat Booking

+Display movie choices and seats in a theater to select from in order to purchase tickets.
+Seats, movie and price are saved to local storage so that UI is still populated on refresh.